Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

-﻿### Completed
+﻿# T&F Ports
+### Done
 - The scanner tool now shows the charge level when equipped.
 (Improved by keeping the self-scan hint.)
 - Leviathans now don't attack the player on land.
 (Improved by using GetOceanLevel instead of 1f.)
 - The flashlight now does not illuminate anything behind it.
 - The Grub basket, Bulbo tree, speckled rattler, pink cap, and Ming plant now do not animate.
 (Improved by applying this only indoors.)
-- The nuclear waste disposal bin is now called exactly that, not "trash can".
-(Also corrected it from "Use Trashcan" to "Use Trash can" for consistency and capitalized the "Use" string globally.
-Not localized.)
+- The Nuclear waste disposal bin is now called exactly that, not "trash can".
 - You can now scan pygmy (SmallKoosh) and large bulb bush (LargeKoosh).
 - Now, when you look at a cut-open sealed wreck door, the UI does not tell you that you can cut it open.
-- The state of wreck doors that you open manually is now saved.
 - The beacon now faces you when you deploy it.
 - Now you can't climb the Mobile Vehicle Bay when standing on it.
 (Improved by using GetOceanLevel instead of 1f.)
 - When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
 - The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
-Now it uses correct analog values if you are using a controller.
+Now it uses correct analog values with a controller.
 - When running silent, your Cyclops consumes energy even if the engine is off.

 ### To-Do